camunda/camunda-docs-manual/content/reference/dmn11/decision-literal-expression/index.md

 # Variable

-A decision literal expression must have one variable which specifies the name and the type of the decision result.
+A decision literal expression must have a variable which specifies the name and the type of the decision result.
 A variable is represented by a `variable` element inside a `decision` XML element.

 ```xml